psujit/currency-converter/README.md

 - The styles are responsive and can be used on any device.

+- The styles of the tool can be controlled by the host application.

+- The tool can be used in a light or dark mode that is controlled by the current system setting of the user (the one running on the dev server has a better difference in this case than the production build but that is only for demo purposes).

 - The tool can be used in a vertical or horizontal orientation that can be controlled by the host application.

 - The language of the tool can also be controlled by the host application (defaults to English if language is not provided).